ArtifactDB/artifactdb-cli/docs/adb-cli.md

 * `--read-access [owners|viewers|authenticated|public|none]`: Role to allow data access in read-only mode. `viewers` restricts access to the list specified with the argument --viewers (default), same for `owners`. `authenticated` allows read-only access to any users with a valid token, `public` allows anonymous access. `none` disables read-only access.  [default: viewers]
 * `--write-access [owners|viewers|authenticated|public|none]`: Role to allow data access in read-write mode. `owners` restricts read/write access to the list specified with the argument --owners, same for `viewers`. `authenticated` allows read/write access to any users with a valid token, `public` allows any anonymous users to modify data, and `none` disable read/write access.  [default: owners]
 * `--permissions-json TEXT`: Permissions for the newly creation project or version, in JSON format.
 See documentation for the context
-* `--upload-mode [s3-presigned-url|sts-credentials:boto3]`: Method used to upload data. `s3-presigned-url` uses S3 presigned-URLs for each file to upload (recommended only for small files, max 5GiB/file). `sts-credentials:*` uses STS credentials, with a specific client implementation, eg `boto3`, `awscli`, `s5cmd`, etc... depending on what is available.
-STS credentialsenables multipart/parallel upload, and file size up to 5TB/file.  [default: s3-presigned-url]
+* `--upload-mode [presigned|sts:boto3]`: Method used to upload data. `presigned` uses S3 presigned-URLs for each file to upload (recommended only for small files, max 5GiB/file). `sts:*` uses STS credentials, with a specific client implementation, eg `boto3`, `awscli`, `s5cmd`, etc... depending on what is available.
+STS credentialsenables multipart/parallel upload, and file size up to 5TB/file.  [default: presigned]
 * `--expires-in TEXT`: Upload transient artifacts, expiring (purged) after given experation date.
 Ex: '2022-12-25T00:00:00', 'December 25th', 'in 3 days', etc...
 * `--validate / --no-validate`: Validate metadata JSON files, using the $schema field and API validation endpoint  [default: True]
 * `--verbose / --no-verbose`: Print information about what the command is performing  [default: False]